iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - [Silk](https://www.silk.co/product) is a place to publish your data.
 Each Silk contains data on a specific topic.
 Anyone can explore a Silk and create interactive visualizations.
 - [Visually](http://visual.ly/) Your On-Demand Creative Services Team.
 - [Using R in Sublime Text 3](http://www.kevjohnson.org/using-r-in-sublime-text-3/)
+- [Rodeo](https://github.com/yhat/rodeo/) is a data centric IDE for Python.
+You can think of it as an alternative UI to the notebook for the IPython Kernel.
+It's heavily inspired by great projects like Sublime Text and Eclipse.

 ## Shiny etc.